Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 The ultimate goal is to have SciPy, scikit-learn and scikit-image accept any type of array, so they can work with CuPy, PyTorch, JAX, Dask and other libraries.
-This project is part of a larger [vision sponsored by AMD for extensibility to GPU & distributed support for SciPy, scikit-learn, scikit-image and beyond.](https://labs.quansight.org/blog/2021/11/pydata-extensibility-vision/)
+This work is part of a larger [vision sponsored by
+AMD for extensibility to GPU & distributed support for SciPy, scikit-learn, scikit-image and beyond.](https://labs.quansight.org/blog/2021/11/pydata-extensibility-vision/)